 Mrs. Hedayat holds a doctorate degree in clinical psychology and is a licensed marriage and family therapist in private practice since 1986.
 She is a member of the adjunct faculty of Antioch University in Los Angeles and is a MFT trainee supervisor at Valley Community Clinic, with a specialty in perinatal psychology, infant mental health, and trauma.
 She has published articles and book chapters on the subject of religious diversity and psychology.

-Aurora Arlene R. Kamen, MD Valley Neonatal Associates, Inc.
+Aurora Arlene R. Kamen, MD / Neonatal Perinatal Medicine

 Aurora Arlene R. Kamen, MD's biographical information is forthcoming.